rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/subscription-plans.md

 **100 vCPU-hour cloud deployment hours** and
 **500 device deployment hours**.

-The current usage percentage is the percentage of included units of either cloud deployment hours or device deployment hours consumed.
-An email notification will be sent when the current usage percentage is at **60%**, and another one at **90%**.
-A final email notification is sent out at **100%** usage at which point your account is **suspended**.
+An email notification will be sent when the current usage percentage (percentage of included units of either cloud deployment hours or device deployment hours consumed) is at **60%**, and another one at **90%**.
+A final email notification is sent out at **100%** usage percentage at which point your account will be **suspended**.

 Once the account is suspended, all deployments are stopped and deleted, and all devices are removed from rapyuta.io completely.
-Since the deletion of resources is *irreversible* the deployments and devices cannot be restored.
+Since the deletion of resources is *irreversible*, the deployments and devices cannot be restored.
 Consequently, you will lose any information, like logs, associated with those resources.
 You can re-activate your account by adding credit card information on the [Billing](/pricing/billing/)